gnzlbg/static_vector/README.md

 Yes, we can, but no, it does not result in a zero-cost abstraction.
 Two main
 reasons:

-The growth mechanism of `std::vector` makes it impossible for a custom allocator to allocate the optimal amount of storage for a given capacity.
+1. The growth mechanism of `std::vector` makes it impossible for a custom allocator to allocate the optimal amount of storage for a given capacity.

-Furthermore, the resulting vector would be at least one word too big, since storing the `capacity` as a data member is not necessary for `inline_vector` because it is known at compile-time.
+2. The resulting vector would be two words too big.
+The capacity of `inline_vector` is part of its type and does not need to be stored.
+The custom allocator stores the elements internally, storing a `data` pointer inside vector is unneccesary since a pointer to the first element can be obtained for free.

 ## Can we reuse `small_vector`?